-Value Description Remote Node Status This displays a bitmap of 1s or 0s, to indicate the communication status of each IED where 1=communication is good, and 0=no communication.
-Command Read Requests The count of total IEC61850 (MMS type) read command requests sent to nodes defined in the configuration file Command Write Requests The count of total IEC61850 (MMS type) write command requests sent to nodes defined in the configuration file Command Read Errors The count of total IEC61850 (MMS type) read errors received from requests sent to nodes defined in the configuration file Command Write Errors The count of total IEC61850 (MMS type) write errors received from requests sent to nodes defined in the configuration file GOOSE messages Processed The total count of GOOSE messages received per all subscriptions defined in the current operating configuration of the IEC61850 driver Report Messages Processed The total count of reports received per all reports that are enabled, and present in the current operating configuration of the IEC61850 driver Identification Response Errors The total count of Identification response errors per the nodes/devices defined in the current operating configuration of the IEC61850 driver Create DataType Errors The total count of errors received when making a request for datatypes defined for the configured commands in the current operating configuration of the IEC61850 driver
+Value Description Remote Node Status Bitmap of 1s or 0s, to indicate the communication status of each IED where 1=communication is good, and 0=no communication.
+Connection Attempt Failures The count of connection failures with the remote device.
+Reconnections The count of connections after a communication failure.
+Command Read Requests The count of total IEC61850 (MMS type) read command requests sent to nodes defined in the configuration file.
+Command Write Requests The count of total IEC61850 (MMS type) write command requests sent to nodes defined in the configuration file.
+Command Read Errors The count of total IEC61850 (MMS type) read errors received from requests sent to nodes defined in the configuration file.
+Command Write Errors The count of total IEC61850 (MMS type) write errors received from requests sent to nodes defined in the configuration file.
+GOOSE Messages Processed The total count of GOOSE messages received per all subscriptions defined in the current 61850 driver configuration.
+Report Messages Processed The total count of reports received per all reports that are enabled, and present in the current 61850 driver configuration.
+Identification Response Errors The total count of Identification response errors per the nodes/devices defined in the current 61850 driver configuration.
+Create DataType Errors The total count of errors received when making a request for datatypes defined for the configured commands in the current 61850 driver configuration.